A Pila--Wilkie theorem for Hensel minimal curves: Introduction

 Let $k$ be a field of characteristic zero and denote by $k((t))$ the field of Laurent series over $k$.
 For any natural number $s$, we let $k[t]_s \subseteq k((t))$ be the set of polynomials in $t$ of degree less than $s$.
 For (transcendental definable) curves $X \subseteq k((t))^n$ we study the number of points on $X_s \coloneqq X \cap (k[t]_s)^n$ as a valued field analogue of rational points of bounded height.
 In particular, we are interested in bounding the growth in terms of $s$, similar to the Pila-Wilkie theorem.

 When $k = \CC$ and $X$ is a transcendental curve, definable in the subanalytic structure on $\CC((t))$, then $X_s$ is finite, for each $s \in \NN$~\cite[Thm.\,1]{BCN}.
-However, this need not be the case for definable curves in arbitrary h-minimal structures (see Section \ref{sec:examples}).
+However, this result does not carry over to arbitrary h-minimal structures and in Section \ref{sec:examples} we give explicit examples of transcendental curves $X$, definable in some h-minimal structure, with infinite $X_s$.
 This issue is resolved by counting relative to the residue field.
-More precisely, we introduce the notion of \emph{counting dimension}, or $\cdim$ for short, and consider bounds of the form
+More precisely, we introduce the notion of \emph{counting dimension}, denoted by $\cdim$, and consider bounds of the form

 where $N$ and $e$ are functions $\NN \to \NN$ and $d \in \NN$ is constant.
 Intuitively, the above inequality can be thought of as a means of expressing that

 even when $k$ is infinite.
 When $N = N(s)$ is constant, $d \cdot e(s)$ can be thought of as bounding the growth of the $k$-dimension of $X_s$.